fkrauthan/wp-mpdf/readme.txt

 == Changelog ==

+= 3.5.1 =
+* Added some small security fixes to the admin page
 = 3.5 =
 * Added support to change page format inside template (thanks to conlaccento) = 3.4 =